faiface/par-lang/docs/src/processes/duality.md

 - We loop through the outer list of lists using `.begin/outer` and `.loop/outer`.
 - If it’s `.end!`, we finish: `yield.end!`.
 - If it’s `.item(list)`, we then begin looping through the inner list.
-  - We don't manually bind the remainder of the list, the communication simply continues on the original variable: `lists`.
+  - We don't manually bind the remainder of the list — the communication simply continues on the original variable: `lists`.
   - The nested `.begin`/`.loop` shines here; no helper functions needed.
 - In the inner loop: